RazaNaqsh/poc-RealtimeUI/readme.md

-# Purpose of the applicatino
+# Purpose of the application

 The purpose of this application is to test SSE concept and implement it in a mini project using the following stack:
 - Nextjs
 - FastAPI
 - SQLalchemy
 - Postgres

 # Architecture of the application